 Remember that, when providing services to adults, these types of "rules" are not allowed unless there is a rights restriction noted in the plan of care.
-Providers can encourage participants to make what most would consider to be good choices, but they cannot put arbitrary limitations on choices that adults without disabilities can make...even if the choice is viewed as a bad choice, or creates an inconvenient situation for the provider.
+Plans of care can be written in a way that allow Providers to encourage participants to make what most would consider to be good choices, but they cannot put arbitrary limitations on choices that adults without disabilities can make...even if the choice is viewed as a bad choice, or creates an inconvenient situation for the provider or team.

 This tool was created to guide the Participant Support Specialist in assuring that right restrictions listed in the participant's IPC are meeting regulations outlined in Chapter 45.
-Providers should use this tool to determine if a rights restriction is necessary and meets established criteria.
+Case Managers should use this tool to determine if a rights restriction is necessary and meets established criteria.

 Because of the number of requirements that are associated with imposing a restriction on a participant's rights, the Division has developed the Rights Restriction Review Tool, which can be found on the Forms and Document Library page of the Division website, under the References/Tools section.
 The Tool was designed to guide the Participant Support Specialists in reviewing rights restrictions, and guide the case manager in writing the rights restriction.
-However, providers of all waiver services are encouraged to use the tool to determine if the restriction meets established criteria.
+However, the Division has encouraged providers of all waiver services to use the tool to determine if the restriction meets established criteria.